Lou Ferrigno: 1977–2008

 In 1977, Ferrigno was cast as the Hulk in The Incredible Hulk.
 Though they were rarely on camera together, Ferrigno and Bill Bixby—who played the Hulk's "normal" alter ego—became friends; Ferrigno has described Bixby as a "mentor" and "father figure" who took him under his wing.
-Ferrigno also singles out the instances in which Bixby directed Ferrigno in some episodes as particularly memorable.
+Ferrigno also singles out the instances in which Bixby directed him in some episodes as particularly memorable.
 Ferrigno continued playing the Hulk role until 1981, although the last two episodes were not broadcast until May 1982.
 Later, he and Bixby co-starred in three The Incredible Hulk TV movies.

 In November 1978 and again in May 1979 Ferrigno appeared in Battle of the Network Stars.
 He portrayed the titular character in the 1983 science fantasy adventure film Hercules, and received mixed-to-negative reviews for his performance.
 He was, however, praised by Marylynn Uricchio, a film critic for the Pittsburgh Post-Gazette, and Andy Brack of Charleston City Paper.
-Gary Allen Smith, author of the book Epic Films, complimented Ferrigno's physical strength and aesthetics in the film: "At 6'5" and 262 pounds, he is a massive and thoroughly convincing Hercules".
+Gary Allen Smith, author of the book Epic Films, complimented Ferrigno's physical strength and aesthetics in the film: "At 6' 5" and 286 pounds, he is a massive and thoroughly convincing Hercules".
 In 2014, Decider named Ferrigno the tenth "hottest onscreen Hercules ever".

 In 1983, Ferrigno appeared as John Six in the short-lived medical drama Trauma Center.